ITW Chairman, CEO David Speer dies after illness

-NEW YORK, Nov 18 (Reuters) - ITW Chairman and chief executive officer David B. Speer has passed away after an illness, the company announced on Sunday.
+NEW YORK (Reuters) - ITW (ITW.N) Chairman and chief executive officer David B. Speer has passed away after an illness, the company announced on Sunday.
 He was 61.

 The Glenview-based industrial equipment maker said E. Scott Santi, 51, has been elected chief executive officer to succeed Speer, effective immediately.
 Santi has been the acting chief executive officer in light of Speer’s medical leave since October.